stanford-cs248/project/README.md

 ## The Project Proposal ##

-Please submit a proposal via Canvas.
+Please submit a proposal via Gradescope.
 Your proposal can be short (2 pages max), but it should clearly state your plans for the project.
-If you submit prior to March 4th, please let the staff know on Piazza so they can give you feedback early.
+If you submit prior to February 23rd, please let the staff know on Ed so they can give you feedback early.
 Please follow the guidelines/template below:

 The proposal will have the following sections: